-Requirements for each program are described in detail below.
+Detailed requirements for each program are described, in turn, below, followed by additional pertinent information for all degree programs.
 This document primarily presents requirements that are specific to the Department of Human Genetics.
 Students should consult the Graduate and Professional Bulletin of the University of Pittsburgh and the regulations of the Graduate School of Public Health for more general requirements.